get-convex/convex-backend/crates/fivetran_source/docs/setup-guide.md

 # Convex Setup Guide {% typeBadge connector="convex" /%} {% availabilityBadge connector="convex" /%}

 ​ Follow our setup guide to connect Convex to Fivetran. ​

+Note that Convex can also be set up as a [destination](/docs/destinations/convex)

 ---